undel-gh/HA-Laundry-Monitor/docs/en/STATEMACHINE.md

 #### Meaning

-The Spin Detector has identified a vibration and activity pattern that probably represents the terminal spin sequence.
+The Spin Detector has identified a vibration and activity pattern that probably represents the **terminal spin sequence**, which marks entry into the broader **terminal phase**.
 Optional current evidence may strengthen this conclusion but cannot replace the required spin evidence defined by the active detector algorithm.

 The terminal spin sequence is not assumed to be one uninterrupted mechanical spin.
 Depending on program, load size, load distribution, and machine behavior, it may contain several spin stages separated by short pauses and may vary substantially in duration.
+The drain pump may start before the drum has fully stopped, so spinning and draining may overlap.
+Draining may then continue after drum rotation has ended.

-The public state is therefore a terminal-phase marker.
+The public state is therefore a **terminal spin sequence / terminal phase** marker.
 It does not assert that the drum is currently spinning and does not assert that the cycle has already finished.

 #### Entry actions

 On entry, the state machine should: